tsihyoung/mobi2mdict/README.md

 # mobi2mdict
 MOBI dictionary to MDict convertor

-These scripts can convert *SOME* MOBI dictionaries to Octopus MDict source without any guarantee.
+This script can convert *SOME* MOBI dictionaries to Octopus MDict source without any guarantee.

-Dependencies:
+Dependency:

 * Perl 5